Krokosh/drivers/README.md

 Linux driver for the Mitsumi PC Mascot or Chatbird.
 Uses ALSA for the speaker.
 Controls for wings and head TBD.

-Rough summry of what I have been able to reverse angineer:
+Rough summry of what I have been able to reverse engineer:

 Sound is 16 bit 16kHz signed linear PCM split into 44-byte (22 word) packets.
 Sound frames are sent using interrupt write.